shadiferris/tech-challenge/README.md

 ***What else you would do with your website, and how you would go about doing it if you had more time?***

+What is the purpose of the website and who are the end users?
+The design and usability play an important role in ensuring the site meets the needs of its users.
+I would improve the overall aesthetics and usability by introducing a more pleasing layout, well-organised menus and headers, and integrate with enterprise search bar that could retrieve results from a secure data source.
+The website could also be integrated with a database to present content dynamically.

+If I had more time, I would focus my efforts on the design phase to plan the infrastructure, layout, and usability.
+Once this was complete, I would begin building a minimum viable product MVP, using technologies such as HTML, PHP or Python, and SQL.
+I would continuously monitor the website’s performance during the build and deployment phases.
+Following deployment, I would iterate and release further enhancements.

 ***Alternative solutions that you could have taken but didn’t and explain why?***